 The report provides information which will allow the management of inland and coastal refineries to evaluate the need for appropriate ecological monitoring programmes to study the effect of aqueous discharges on the environment into which they are discharged.
 The stages in the development of a monitoring programme are reviewed and a description is given of some benefits that may arise from properly conducted studies.
 Other sections outline procedures for sampling, collection and analysis of data and describe several case histories at refinery sites in a variety of natural habitats.
-The report illustrates the practical contribution that an ecological monitoring programme can make to overall refinery management.
-It is emphasised that such a programme should be approached only in consultation with appropriate experts, who are unlikely to be part of normal refinery staff, and that such experts should be involved in subsequent review and updating.
+The report illustrates the practical contribution that an ecological monitoring programme should be approached only in consultation with appropriate experts, who are unlikely to be part of normal refinery staff, and that such experts should be involved in subsequent review and updating.

-10/82 METHODOLOGIES FOR HAZARD ANALYSIS AND RISK ASSESSMENT IN THE PETROLEUM REFINING AND STORAGE INDUSTRY risk.
+10/82 METHODOLOGIES FOR HAZARD ANALYSIS AND RISK ASSESSMENT IN THE PETROLEUM REFINING AND STORAGE INDUSTRY

+The report provides readers both within and outside the petroleum industry with an overview of the methodologies already in use or being developed, to assist and supplement risk management practices.
+The report briefly describes the consecutive steps in the identification, assessment and comparison of hazards and associated risk.
 These techniques can be helpful in setting the priorities for the decision on measures to reduce risk.
 When quantifying risk, e.g. for the comparison of alternative design cases, the use of a consistent data base is stressed.
 It is pointed out that the risk assessment techniques described in the report, although potentially valuable tools for improving overall safety performance, have shortcomings particularly in dealing with human factors.
 In the Appendices examples are given of the techniques, ranging from checklists to the prediction of human error.
 A glossary is appended to define terms as they are used in this report and a list of recommended further reading is included.